 The project currently features minimal infrastructure including the RN60 national highway, through which the project can be accessed.

-Electricity will be supplied through a combination of solar, wind and diesel generation sources.
 Water sources will be explored in the adjacent large alluvial fans.
 Mining personnel will be sourced from the nearby Fiambala town.

 The storing equipment for tailings and waste material will be minimal and will be arranged as part of the infrastructure development at the site.

-Neo Lithium has awarded road, camp and pilot pond construction contracts as well as geophysics and drilling contracts following the recent approval from the environmental and mining authorities.
+Neo Lithium has awarded road, camp and pilot pond construction contracts as well as geophysics and drilling contracts, following the recent approval from the environmental and mining authorities.